25Ericcheong/go-fundamentals/README.md

 - To mock HTTP server, look at standard library - `net/http/httptest`; preferred to do more investigation in along with the methods that can be called like `NewRequest` and `NewRecorder`
 - To read more about reflection - https://go.dev/blog/laws-of-reflection
 - To read more about context - https://go.dev/blog/context.
 Look at examples and try to better understand the use of context and how to manage cancellations and how a function would accept `context` and use it to cancel itself with `goroutines`, `select` and `channels`.
 These are worth practicing and understanding
+- More on `context` and examples here - https://blog.golang.org/context
 - A deeper understanding of `http.HandlerFunc` and how that works with servers